 To confirm the importance of PI4P for MCTP membrane interactions and thus, potentially subcellular localisation, we used a short-term treatment with phenylarsine oxide (PAO), an inhibitor of PI4-kinases (Simon et al, 2016).
 We focused on Arabidopsis root tips where effects of PAO have been thoroughly characterised (Simon et al, 2016).
-In control-treated roots of Arabidopsis plants stably expressing UB10:YFP-AtMCTP4, the fluorescent signal was most prominent at the apical-basal division plane of epidermal root cells, where numerous plasmodesmata are established during cytokinesis (Grison et al, 2015b) (Fig. b white arrowheads).
-The YFP-AtMCTP4 fluorescence pattern was punctate at the cell periphery, each spot of fluorescence corresponding to a single or group of plasmodesmata (Fig. c, white arrows).
-We found that 40 min treatment with PAO (60 μM) induced a loss in the typical spotty plasmodesmata-associated pattern and instead AtMCTP4 became more homogenously distributed along the cell periphery (Fig.b-c).
-To confirm the effect of PAO on the cellular PI4P pool, we used a PI4P-biosensor (1XPH FAPP1) which showed a clear shift from PM-association to cytosolic localisation upon treatment with PAO (Simon et al, 2016) (Fig. b).
+In control-treated roots of Arabidopsis plants stably expressing UB10:YFP-AtMCTP4, the fluorescent signal was most prominent at the apical-basal division plane of epidermal root cells, where numerous plasmodesmata are established during cytokinesis (Grison et al, 2015b) (Fig. 7b white arrowheads).
+The YFP-AtMCTP4 fluorescence pattern was punctate at the cell periphery, each spot of fluorescence corresponding to a single or group of plasmodesmata (Fig. 7c, white arrows).
+We found that 40 min treatment with PAO (60 μM) induced a loss in the typical spotty plasmodesmata-associated pattern and instead AtMCTP4 became more homogenously distributed along the cell periphery (Fig. 7b-c).
+To confirm the effect of PAO on the cellular PI4P pool, we used a PI4P-biosensor (1XPH FAPP1) which showed a clear shift from PM-association to cytosolic localisation upon treatment with PAO (Simon et al, 2016) (Fig. 7b).
 This control not only demonstrates that the PAO treatment was successful, but also highlights that the majority of PI4P was normally found at the PM, rather than the ER, of Arabidopsis root cells.
 Therefore, the effect of PAO on YFP-AtMCTP4 localisation is likely related to a perturbance of PM docking by the MCTP4 C2 domains.
+When Arabidopsis seedlings were grown on PAO (1 μM and 10 μM) for 7 days, we observed root tip phenotypic defects reminiscent of the Atmctp3/Atmctp4 mutant (Supplementary Fig. 14).